What you will learn:

 Omega–3s have a counterbalancing partner, omega-6s.
-If you think of omega-3s as anti-inflammatory, you can imagine omega-6s as inflammatory.
+If you think of omega-3s as an anti-inflammatory, you can imagine omega-6s as inflammatory.
 While we need some omega-6 fatty acids for proper brain function, healthy skin, hair, and bones, as a country we get far too many omega-6 and not enough omega-3s.

 In fact, your omega-3 and omega-6 levels should exist in a balanced ratio, close to 1:1.
 However, due to the Standard American Diet and the high levels of industrial seed oils (corn, soy, canola, etc.) we consume, most Americans have a ratio closer to 1:20 or worse.
 This disproportionate balance of omega-3s to omega-6 fatty acids contributes to systemic inflammation, poor fat metabolism, weight gain, and obesity.
-Fortunately, research has found that negative impacts of a poor omega-3 to omega-6 ratio can be reversed by taking more EPA and DHA, which are found in good fish oil supplements.
+Fortunately, research has found that the negative impacts of a poor omega-3 to omega-6 ratio can be reversed by taking more EPA and DHA, which are found in good fish oil supplements.

 This is great news for anyone interested in significantly improving their health.

 To better understand the importance of omega-3s, let’s take a step back and fully understand how all of this happens in the body.

 Your body is pretty good at making materials it needs for critical functions.
 However, there are some substances that are considered essential, meaning your body must get them from food.
 They are vital to your health but cannot be made by your body.
 Essential omega-3 fatty acids are a good example – they’re needed for creating and maintaining cell membranes, synthesizing hormones, and regulating gene expression.

 There are 11 different types of omega-3s and they all have slightly different roles in the body, though there are some overlapping characteristics.
 However, there are three omega-3 that is considered the most important, and they include: